 I am here to tell you that your body is not something that needs to be fixed.
 I consider myself to be a body inclusive therapist who specializes in helping clients recover from disordered eating behaviors, weight stigma, body image concerns and impacts from diet culture.
 I also serve clients experiencing depression and anxiety symptoms, family issues (such as divorce & addiction), adjustment issues, impacts from COVID-19 and trauma (such as intimate partner violence & sexual assault).
 I currently offer individual therapy for teens and adults.

 I obtained my Master of Science degree from Portland State University, specializing in Clinical Mental Health Counseling, in 2020.
-I am a Nationally Board Certified Counselor and a Professional Counselor Associate with the State of Oregon.
-My supervisor is Gianna Russo-Mitma, LMFT and her contact information can be found here.
-I have lived in Portland, Oregon for over a decade and am originally from Boise, Idaho where I graduated with a Bachelor of Arts degree in 2009 from Boise State University.
-Additionally, I am currently working towards becoming a certified BodyTrust® provider through the Center for Body Trust, with a projected completion date of Spring 2023.
+I am a Nationally Board Certified Counselor and a Licensed Professional Counselor with the State of Oregon and South Carolina.
+I am originally from Boise, Idaho where I graduated with a Bachelor of Arts degree in 2009 from Boise State University.
+While I lived in Portland, Oregon for over a decade, I now reside in sunny South Carolina.

 I know starting therapy can be difficult, that is why I offer a free 20-minute phone consultation to answer any questions you may have and assure we are a good match before moving forward.
 Contact me today!